DezziDez/Potentulus/src/site/notes/Items/Weapons.md

 Basic Property:
 - An item can only have 1 size property.
 	- Small (Minor Craft 1d4)
-		- This item has a bulk of 1 and uses agile.
+		- This item has a bulk of 1 and uses agility.
 	- One-Handed (Major Craft 1d6)
-		- This item has a bulk of 1 and uses agile or might.
+		- This item has a bulk of 1 and uses agility or might.
 	- Two-Handed (Major Craft 1d8)
 		- This item has a bulk of 2 and uses might.
 	- Great (Major Craft 1d10)